Progressive Attention Networks for Visual Attribute Prediction

-STNs also fail to correctly attend to target objects as in MREF and show very poor TPRs.
+STNs have trouble to attend to target objects as in MREF and show very poor TPRs.
 Note that STNs show higher mAPs than the other baselines in `attention only' setting.
-We believe that this is because STNs utilize object class conditional priors by encoding queries through the manipulation of transformation process.
-Figure~\ref{fig:VG_qualitative} presents the qualitative results of PAN-CTX and HAN on VG dataset.
-More qualitative results are also presented in the supplementary document.
+We believe that this is because STNs utilize object class conditional priors by encoding queries through a manipulation in the transformation process.
+Figure~\ref{fig:VG_qualitative} presents qualitative results on VG dataset, which show that the progressive attention models gradually attend to target objects.